dart-backend/angel3-guide/guides/error-handling.md

-# Error-Handling
+# Developer Guide

 * [Error Handling](error-handling.md#error-handling)
 * [Next Up...](error-handling.md#next-up)

 ## Error Handling

 Error handling is one of the most important concerns in building Web applications.
 The easiest way to throw an HTTP exception is to actually `throw` one.
-Angel provides an `AngelHttpException` class to take care of this.
+Angel3 provides an `AngelHttpException` class to take care of this.

 ```dart
 app.get('/this-page-does-not-exist', (req, res) async {